 Undermount Sink Installation: Preparation

-One thing that distinguishes the undermount sink from a typical drop-in sink is the precise cut of the hole to fit the sink measurement.
+One thing that distinguishes the undermount sink installation from a typical drop-in sink is the precise cut of the hole to fit the sink measurement.

 Despite the obvious, it is noteworthy that having the sink available before cutting the countertop for mounting is most essential.
 This is to make sure of the cut accuracy.

 Before mounting the sink you'll have to prep the countertop.